NRSP_TEMP_12: Building Integrated Research Networks to Advance the Conduct and Application of Science with Urban Communities

 How does the NRSP pertain to a national issue?

 Urbanization is a defining demographic and environmental trend in the United States.
 Urban communities face complex and interlinked challenges from climate change impacts, degraded soils, food and water insecurity, public health inequities, aging infrastructure, and limited access to nature and nature-based benefits.
 These issues are not confined to a single region; they affect cities in every state and across all land-grant university regions.
 As such, they represent a truly national challenge requiring coordinated support through shared infrastructure, robust research networks, and the translation of science to action through the integration of research, Extension, and stakeholder communities.
-NRSP12 offers a research network structure that coordinates researchers across three pressing research themes and across multiple scales.
-Through its innovative approaches it will increase research quality and comparability, accelerate new research efforts by providing real support to team building and proposal generation, strengthen Extension translation, and leave a lasting legacy of open data, shared methods, and a trained, connected community.
+NRSP12 offers a research network structure that coordinates researchers across three pressing research themes and across multiple spatial scales.
+Through its innovative approaches it will increase research quality and comparability, accelerate new research efforts by providing structured support for team building and proposal generation, strengthen Extension translation, and leave a lasting legacy of open data, shared methods, and a trained, connected community.
 This fulfills the NRSP mission to support, enable, and facilitate high-priority research across the LGU system.

 Addressing National Issues

-Urban Agriculture and Food–Energy–Water (FEW) Systems
+Urban Agriculture Systems

 Nature-Based Solutions and Ecosystem Services